 Anxiety is related to fear, an emotion which emerges out of a sense of vulnerability or exposure, when we perceive our safety to be threatened.
 Therapy can enable you to better understand, and therefore change, the processes that underwrite and motivate that fear.
 The psychotherapeutic process involves learning about what a person is feeling, understanding what triggers their anxiety and discovering why those triggers are so disturbing.
 The therapist and patient can therefore work together to develop ways to manage and change their anxiety.
 The therapeutic setting also provides a secure, reliable and confidential environment, which in itself can be beneficial for alleviating anxiety problems.

-If anxiety, or any other aspect of your mental health, is causing you problems in your life and relationships, then please do not hesitate to get in touch with the portland practice, and arrange a consultation with our mental health professionals here.
+If anxiety, or any other aspect of your mental health, is causing you problems in your life and relationships, then please do not hesitate to get in touch with the Portland Practice in Harley Street, London to arrange a consultation with one of our therapists who specialise in anxiety.

 For further information on external charities and organisations visit our Support page.